pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

             :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateNumbers`
             instance.

-    .. method:: as_bytes(encoding, fmt, encryption_algorithm)
+    .. method:: as_bytes(encoding, format, encryption_algorithm)

-        Serialize the key to bytes.
+        Allows serialization of the key to bytes.
+Encoding (PEM or DER), format (TraditionalOpenSSL or PKCS8) and encryption algorithm (such as :class:`~cryptography.hazmat.primitives.serialization.BestAvailableEncryption`
+        or :class:`~cryptography.hazmat.primitives.serialization.NoEncryption`)
+        are chosen to define the exact serialization.

         :param encoding: A value from the
             :class:`~cryptography.hazmat.primitives.serialization.Encoding` enum.

-        :param fmt: A value from the
+        :param format: A value from the
             :class:`~cryptography.hazmat.primitives.serialization.Format` enum.

         :param encryption_algorithm: An instance of an object conforming to the